scarioscia/scarioscia.github.io/_posts/2024-02-04-column-indexing.md

 There are multiple colors of each flower: the first two rows are daisies, but one is orange and one is white.
 There are also multiple flowers of each color: rows 4 and 6 include yellow flowers, one of which is a tulip and one of which is a sunflower.
 Some of these flowers are affected (1), while others are not (0).

 We might be interested in how many flowers of each color are affected.
-To do this, we can use functions from the `dplyr` package to group by color and display how many of each color flower is affected:
+To do this, we can use functions from the `dplyr` package to group by color and display how many of each color is affected:
 ```
 # Install package if you haven't before
 install.packages("dplyr")